+2. The AMF sends an Identifier Registration Request to the NEF including the GPSI.

+NOTE 1: The solution assumes that the GPSI is either configured in the UE and provisioned in step 1 to the AMF, or configured in the subscriber data and provisioned to the UE after PDU Session establishment, or both.

+NOTE 2: The solution on NEF selection will be concluded in SA2

+3. The NEF stores the GPSI and the AMF ID together.

+4. The NEF acknowledges the Identifier Registration and may subscribe to AMF changes.

-2. The UE establishes a PDU Session for IP connectivity.
+5. The UE establishes a PDU Session for IP connectivity.

-3. If the UE is MEC capable, then the UE and the AMF derive a key KECS for authentication with the ECS from the AMF key KAMF.
+6. If the UE is MEC capable, then the UE and the AMF derive a key KECS for authentication with the ECS from the AMF key KAMF.
+The UE and AMF initialize the CounterECS when the KECS is derived and the counter is stored for the lifetime of the KECS.

+Editor’s Note: It is FFS how the UE identify the different KECS for different services.

-4. The UE sends an Application Registration Request with a MAC-IECS to the ECS.
+7. The UE sends an Application Registration Request with a MAC-IECS and a GPSIto the ECS.
 The MAC-IECS is computed in a similar way as e.g. the SoR-MAC-IAUSF as defined in Annex A.17 of TS 33.501 [7].
-The MAC-IECS is based on the payload of the Application Registration Request, which form the input Application Registration Request Data, and the key KECS to the KDF.
+The MAC-IECS is based on the payload of the Application Registration Request, which form the input Application Registration Request Data, a counter of the ECS messages CounterECS, and the key KECS to the KDF.
 The MAC-IECS is identified with the 128 least significant bits of the output of the KDF.
+The UE monotonically increment CounterECS for each additional calculated MAC-IECS.

+NOTE 3: This solution requires that the GPSI, which currently is an optional input parameter, is sent in the EEC registration request.

-5. The UE is not authenticated at the ECS and the ECS sends a Key Request including the Application Registration Request with the MAC-IECS to the NEF, which selects based on UE ID the serving AMF and forwards the message to this AMF.
+8. The UE is not authenticated at the ECS and the ECS sends a Key Request including the Application Registration Request with the MAC-IECS to the NEF, which is selected based on GPSI.
+The NEF selection is specified in TS 23.502 and the ECS may determine the IP address(es)/port(s) of the NEF by performing a DNS query using the GPSI, or by using a locally configured NEF identifier/address.

 Editor's note: A new network entity to handle the EC service requests to the serving AMF is FFS.

-Editor's note: Identification of the serving AMF is FFS.
+Editor's note: How to assure that the NEF selected by the ECS is the same NEF selected by the AMF is FFS

+9. The NEF authorizes the request from the ECS and identifies the AMF ID based on the GPSI.
+The NEF stores the contact of the ECS (e.g. IP address, source NAI of the ECS etc.) with the GPSI in order to route the answer from the AMF back to the ECS.

+10. The NEF forwards the Key Request including the Application Registration Request with the MAC-IECS as well as the GPSI to the AMF.